Updated:

 Where to Dine with Your Book:

-Flip through your new cookbook down the road at Greenpoint Fish and Lobster Co. at Threes Brewing; a convivial, happy spot with plenty of room to spread out (and reserve for one).
-Order the tuna melt and a Logical Conclusion and settle in.
+Flip through your new cookbook down the road at Greenpoint Fish & Lobster Co., a convivial, happy spot with plenty of room to spread out (and reserve for one).
+Order the flaky fish sandwich and a clamato michelada and settle in.
 Craving a cocktail?
 Try Bar Americano instead, for a list that would impress anyone.
-Pair it with the Manzanilla olives and the Marcona almonds, please.
+Pair it with the aperitivo assortment that comes with Manzanilla olives and the Marcona almonds, please.

 The Bookstore: McNally Jackson at Rockefeller Center